 The final element of treatment described in negative terms by the women was that of CBT (one of the psychological treatments endorsed by the NICE Guidelines, 2004).
 In the women’s view it was rigid and overly focussed on food/weight.
 As with their objections to the short-term nature of outpatient therapy, to inpatient treatment that had no therapeutic component, and to treatment that focused solely upon weight and food, the women’s objection to CBT appeared to be linked to their desire to explore the factors underlying their illness.

-The study finding that participants experienced treatment as overly focused upon weight and food, adds to an increasing body of research that patients with AN prefer a holistic approach to their treatment.
+The study finding that participants experienced treatment as overly focused upon weight and food, adds to an increasing body of research that patients with AN prefer a holistic approach to their treatment (e.g. Smith et al., 2014).
 For example in their review of qualitative studies examining the views of adolescent clients towards AN treatment, Westwood and Kendal (2012) found a clear preference for treatment: “which considers their psychological and social needs, rather than a sole focus upon physical concerns.”
 It is noted however that NICE guidelines still require a focus on weight/food, as critical for effective treatment for AN (Nice, 2004); it is also worth noting that AN sufferers, particularly when in the grip of the condition, are often reluctant to talk about their food/eating practices.

 In relation to treatment providers themselves, the women seemed to find limited knowledge and stereotypical assumptions particularly problematic but also talked about experiencing a lack of hope from treatment providers.
 This is a finding that was echoed in Offord et al. (2006) as well as Fox & Diab (2015) whose in-patient participants similarly described how some treatment providers appeared ignorant about AN and others came across as pessimistic about the efficacy of AN treatment.
 Prior research on patient preferences (e.g. Gulliksen et al., 2012) has found a clear preference for practitioners to have expertise in treating AN.
 Offord et al.’s (2006) study also gave voice to a desire in their participants to be ‘seen as an individual in their own right’ as opposed to being simply ‘another anorexic.’
-This clearly echoes the finding in this study that the women wanted to be seen and treated as a ‘whole person.’.
+This clearly echoes the finding in this study that the women wanted to be seen and treated as a ‘whole person’.

 Similarly, the finding that the women wanted a ‘real’ relationship with their therapist was akin to Wright and Hacking’s (2012) finding (in their study of relationships between women with anorexia and healthcare professionals) that: ‘Both staff members and patients expressed the need to be “genuine”, even “transparent” in order to establish an authentic and therapeutic relationship’ (p.110).
 It also echoes prior research on patient preferences about the importance of the therapeutic relationships in AN treatment (e.g. Tierney, 2008; Westwood & Kendall, 2011).